Ph.D. Program Graduates

 Kyungja Ahn, Ph.D.

-Learning to teach within the curricular reform context: a sociocultural perspective on English student teachers’ practicum experience in South Korea
+Learning to teach within the curricular reform context: a sociocultural perspective on English student teachers’ practicum experience in South Korea.

 Seoul National University of Education, Korea